christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 :::

-Let us start with the latter as this is the round that is excluding arguments and statements by default, even if you do not change any settings.
+Let us start with the latter, as this is the round that is excluding arguments and statements by default, even if you do not change any settings.

 In contrast, the preselection round will only exclude statements or arguments, if you explicitely tell it to do so by using the selection settings or the `isInMap` data flag.